SAP-X2C: Optimally-Simple Two-Component Relativistic Hamiltonian With Size-Intensive Picture Change: Results

 Next, we assessed the accuracy of molecular potential energy surfaces (PES) obtained with SAP-X2C against the 4C-DCHF and other X2C variants; fitted PES are illustrated in \cref{fig:dimers_PESs}, with the corresponding equilibrium bond distances and harmonic vibrational frequencies shown in \cref{tab:bondlengths,tab:harmonic-frequencies}, respectively.

-Unlike the absolute energies and spin-orbit splittings, where SAP-X2C (while far superior to 1eX2C) never approached the performance of AMF-based X2C variants, SAP-X2C bond distances and harmonic vibrational frequencies were most accurate among all X2C variants for 3 and 2 molecules, respectively (out of 6).
+Unlike the absolute energies and spin-orbit splittings, where SAP-X2C (while far superior to 1eX2C) never approached the performance of AMF-based X2C variants, SAP-X2C bond distances and harmonic vibrational frequencies were the most accurate among all X2C variants for 3 and 2 molecules, respectively (out of 6).
 Surprisingly, amfX2C produced large errors for bond distances of Ag$_2$ and Au$_2$ ($~10~\text{m}\AA$) and for the vibrational frequency of Au$_2$ ($~5~\text{cm}^{-1}$).
-While for most systems all X2C variants reproduce the reference bond distance to better than 1 milliangstrom, it is also intriguing to see the relatively wide distribution of the X2C equilibrium bond distances for At$_2$ (\cref{fig:pes_At2}).
+While for most systems all X2C variants reproduce the reference bond distances to better than 1 milliangstrom, it is also intriguing to see the relatively wide distribution of the X2C equilibrium bond distances for At$_2$ (\cref{fig:pes_At2}).
 The observed excellent performance of SAP-X2C for equilibrium geometry and vibrational frequency computation makes it a prime candidate for inexpensive and accurate navigation of relativistic molecular PES.
+Note that the differences in bond distances and vibrational frequencies resulting from different X2C Hamiltonians are relatively small compared to the residual errors of the electronic structure model itsel.
+This is illustrated in \cref{tab:dft-bonddist-and-freqs} that juxtaposes the equilibrium bond distances and harmonic vibrational frequencies obtained with with SAP-X2C and 1eX2C Hamiltonians using KS DFT (the hybrid PBE0 functional was used).
+The differences are relatively small relative to the HF-KS difference, but nevertheless becomes non-negligible for the heaviest systems.